 - Keep your thermostat set at the same temperature during both day and night.
 You might be in the habit of turning down the heat when you're asleep, but further drops in the temperature - more common overnight - could catch you off guard and freeze your pipes.

 - Open cabinet doors to allow heat to get to un-insulated pipes under sinks and appliances near exterior walls.

-Travelling in the winter months might be good for the soul, but don't forget to think about your pipes before you leave.
+Travelling in the winter months might be a break in your routine, but don't forget to think about your pipes before you leave.
 What can you do?

 - Set the thermostat in your house no lower than 55°F (12°C).
 Also be sure to replace the battery in your thermostat.